-- Insert the Setup CD-ROM into the computer's CD-ROM drive.
+- 1. Insert the Setup CD-ROM into the computer's CD-ROM drive.
 The Setup Wizard should run automatically.
 If it does not, click the Start button and choose Run.
 In the box that appears, enter D:\setupWizard.exe (if "D" is the letter of your CD-ROM drive). - 2.
 When you see the Welcome screen, click Setup Wizard to continue.
 Click Exit to end the installation.
 Click User Guide button to view the User Guide. - 3.
-After the Setup Wizard has found the PrintServer, the Wireless-G PrintServer Setup screen will appear.
-If this is the first time you have run the Setup Wizard, make sure that List only new (unconfigured) Print Servers is selected and your PrintServer is listed by its default server name.
-Next to the PrintServer's Server Name is its IP Address.
-Note the IP Address so you can use it to access the PrintServer's web-based utility, as described in "Chapter 6: Configuring the PrintServer Using the Web-based Utility."
+If this is the first time you have installed the PrintServer, click Set up PrintServer.
+If you have already installed and configured the PrintServer, click Set up Computer and proceed to Chapter 5: Windows Driver Installation.